1) Who I am

 Mainly for own use but some products to be produced for sale, f.ex. fermented vegetables.
 Manual cultivation without machines.

 Karjalohja where we are situated is a small community with roughly 1000 inhabitants but it is not the usual countryside community.
 The local Steiner school – which was founded in 1984 – has attracted a lot of alternatively minded people who want to live in the countryside.
 There are several people who already know about permaculture or are interested.
-We organised the first permaculture pop-up gathering in March and Marja is coordinating a permaculture design for the “Village house”.
+Many local farmers have converted to organic already years ago.
+We organised the first permaculture pop-up gathering in March 2017 and Marja is coordinating a permaculture design for the “Village house”.
 We hope to develop an active local permaculture group in the area.

 While we are not at the moment dependent on income from the farm we want to develop different sources of income to be able to be more farm based economically.
 To add value raw-materials could be processed and brought to market.
 Different options for a multifunctional business plan will be analysed.